 Published On: September 15, 2017

-Owning a restaurant or bar can be one of the most fulfilling endeavors for an entrepreneur of any age or background.
-The great food, the atmosphere, the loyal customer base—it’s all part of the joy of being a professional restaurateur.
+Owning a restaurant or bar can be one of the most fulfilling endeavors for entrepreneurs of any age or background.
+The great food, the atmosphere, the loyal customer base — it’s all part of the joy of being a professional restaurateur.
 Often, the financial profits of running a successful restaurant are secondary to the sheer sense of personal satisfaction that comes with providing good food and drinks to the community.

 What Kind of Insurance Does a Restaurant Need?